m-shinder/simple-glarea-example/README.md

 Aim of shaders is tell us color of pixel based on it position, to keep thing simple we just always return light orange color RGBA(1.0;0.5;0.2;1.0)

+# Contribution
+If you don't understand something, open an issue i will try answer your question and update readme it would be awesome contrubution because it help make this example easier to understand

 ## Give thanks
 If you like this example.
 Or it helps you